simrenbasra/simys-blog/_posts/2024-10-10-sound_decisions_part3.md

 -	**similarities:** Matrix similarity scores computed in the previous step.

 The function begins by getting the index of the given product ID to access the corresponding row in the similarity matrix to retrieve the similarity scores related to that product.
-A new dataframe is then created to hold both product IDs and their associated similarity scores, ensuring that the data reflects only the scores of products in relation to the given product ID.
+A new dataframe is then created to hold product IDs and their associated similarity scores, ensuring that the data reflects only the scores of products in relation to the given product ID.

 Finally, the DataFrame is sorted in descending order by similarity score and the top five most similar products are returned.